Maaack/Godot-Game-Template/addons/maaacks_game_template/docs/ExistingProject.md

     1. Open `main_menu_with_animations.tscn`.
-    2. Select the `Title` node.
+    2. Select the `TitleLabel` node.
-    3. Update the `Text` to your project's title.
+    3. The `Text` should match the project's name (in the project's settings).
-    4. Select the `Subtitle` node.
+        1. If `Text` is customized, set `Auto Update` to false.
-    5. Update the `Text` to a desired subtitle or empty.
+    4. Select the `SubtitleLabelNode` node and customize the `Text` as desired.
-    6. Save the scene.
+    5. Save the scene.

 2. Link the main menu to the game scene.